Manoharan-Ajay-Anand/coros/README.md

 ## Compatibility

-This project can be compiled with g++ 10 on Linux, BSD and other POSIX compliant OS.
+This project can be compiled with g++ 10 on Linux.